abhmul/arch-setup/README.md

   - [x] Filesystem free space
   - [ ] ~~CPU load with ema~~
 - [ ] Add installation of miniconda to `setup.sh`
+- [ ] Fix brightness control
+- [ ] Change home and root file system space to be SPACE_USED/TOTAL_SPACE

 - [ ] Add installation of below to `setup.sh`
   - [ ] yay